rauhbein/haspocproofs/README.md

 ## DISCLAIMER

-The models and proofs presented here are a snapshot of our formal development and are provided for eyes of the reviewers only, for now.
-They clearly need a thorough cleanup and additional commenting before they will be presentable to the public.
-We are currently updating the documentation so that it will be ready for the submission of a camera-ready version.
+The models and proofs presented here are a snapshot of our formal development and are provided for eyes of the reviewers only, for the time being.
+The code clearly needs a thorough cleanup and additional commenting before they will be presentable tothe public.
+We are currently updating the documentation and the source files so that they will be in better shape for the submission of a camera-ready version.

 Moreover we acknowledge that our formalisation and the proofs may be seen as rather inelegant and brute-force at times.
 We blame this in part on lack of